Unity-Technologies/ml-agents/docs/Training-LSTM.md

 # Using Recurrent Neural Network in ML-Agents

 ## What are memories for?
-Has it ever happened to you that you enter a room to get something and immediately forget what you were looking for?
+Have you ever entered a room to get something and immediately forgot what you were looking for?
 Don't let that happen to your agents.

 It is now possible to give memories to your agents.
 When training, the